kubestash/docs/docs/addons/mariadb/logical/index.md

 #### Create RestoreSession:

-Now, we need to create a `RestoreSession` CR pointing to targeted `MariaDB` database.
+Now, we need to create a `RestoreSession` CR pointing to the targeted `AppBinding` of any externally managed `MariaDB` database.

 Below, is the contents of YAML file of the `RestoreSession` object that we are going to create to restore backed up data into the newly created database provisioned by MariaDB object named `restored-mariadb`.